Vaibhav3006/Multi---label-Classification-Project/README.md

 # Multi-label Classification Project
-This is a repository on my multi label classification project on the Costa-rican-household-poverty-prediction dataset.
+This is a repository on my multi label classification project on the Costa-rican-household-poverty-prediction dataset where we have to predict the hoursehold type of the families based on a select set of features.

 You can find the dataset here : https://www.kaggle.com/c/costa-rican-household-poverty-prediction